About this draft

 Handling an appeal

-20. If an employee wishes to appeal the initial decision about their request, they should let their employer know the grounds for their appeal in writing.
-For example, if there is new information they wish to be considered, or if they believe the employer has not handled their request in a reasonable manner.
+26. If an employee wishes to appeal the decision about their request, they should let their employer know the reasons for their appeal in writing.
+These may be, for example, that there is new information they wish to be considered, or they believe the employer has not handled their request in a reasonable manner.

-22. The appeal should be dealt with impartially.
-In larger organisations, where possible it should be handled by a manager who has not previously been involved in considering the request.
-The employee should be informed in writing of the appeal decision without unreasonable delay.
+28. The appeal should be dealt with impartially.
+The person holding the appeal meeting should have sufficient authority to make a decision.
+Wherever possible, it should be handled by a manager who has not previously been involved in considering the request.

-23. If an employee makes a reasonable request to be accompanied at any meeting to discuss a flexible working request, the employer should allow them to be accompanied by a fellow worker, a trade union representative, or an official employed by a trade union.
-The employee should be informed about this prior to the meeting so that they can make a reasonable request to be accompanied if they wish.
+32. If an employee makes a request to be accompanied at any meeting to discuss their flexible working request, and the request to be accompanied is reasonable, the employer should allow them to be accompanied by a fellow worker, a trade union representative, or an official employed by a trade union.
+The employer should inform the employee prior to the meeting that they may request a companion.

 Deciding requests within the statutory decision period

-24. All requests, including any appeals, must be decided within a period of two months from when the employer first receives the request, unless the employer and employee agree to extend this period.
+37. All requests, including any appeals, must be decided and communicated to the employee within a period of two months from when the employer first receives the request.
+The employer and employee may agree to extend this period.
 If an extension is agreed, the employer should confirm this in writing to the employee.

 Protection from detriment and dismissal